mpolinowski/next-start/README.md

   )
 ```

+There are many different [examples available](https://github.com/zeit/next.js/tree/master/examples) to start building your App.
 All righty, lets go then!
 ---